 Here are are the bullet points of this reader’s situation: She was married for 20 years when she found out her husband had two affairs: first he cheated with a good friend of hers, then with one of their neighbors.
 She forgave him and thought they had moved on.
 Three years later, (which was recently), she found out he had another affair, this time with an old girlfriend, who the woman says saw sexting him and sending him porn.
-Now she is leaving, and get this–she feels guilty for leaving her husband!
+Now she wants a divorce, and get this–she feels guilty for leaving her husband!
 I’m sorry.
 What??

 The reader says she doesn’t think she can ever get back the love for him or the desire to be with him sexually, but that he is now “fully committed” and wants her back very badly.